-The professional education courses are designed to meet the essential pedagogy under REPA and the standards of various Specialty Program Association Standards (SPAs).
+The professional education courses are designed to meet the essential pedagogy under REPA 3 and the standards of various Specialty Program Association Standards (SPAs).
 They have been selected to help teacher candidates become competent in using the skills and techniques of teaching and in understanding students.
 Teacher candidates may begin taking professional education courses early in their university careers.
-Courses which all teacher candidates must take are Exploring Teaching and Learning (EDUC 111), Educational Psychology (EDUC 230), The Teacher in Today's School (EDUC 410), Exceptional Learners (EDUC 212), methods courses, and student teaching.
+Courses which all teacher candidates must take are Exploring Educational Systems (EDUC 111), Educational Psychology (EDUC 230), The Teacher in Today's School (EDUC 410) (for Class of 2023, 2024, and 2025), Exceptional Learners (EDUC 112), methods courses, and student teaching.
 Many professional education courses require teacher candidates to observe and participate in public school classrooms.
 Field experiences require criminal history checks as determined by the setting's administrators.

-- Elementary Education- In addition to the above courses, the teacher candidate for the elementary generalist license must complete the methods block.
+- Elementary Education In addition to the above courses, the teacher candidate for the elementary generalist license must complete the methods block.
 This block of courses includes the study of principles and theory underlying the teaching of math, science, social studies, reading, and language arts.
 The methods block also includes two separate weeks of full-time observation and participation in the public schools.
-One full week is scheduled in a school where the teacher candidate will have a multi-cultural experience and one full week is spent in the teacher candidate's future student teaching placement.
+One full week is scheduled in schools where the teacher candidate will have a multicultural experience and one full week is spent in the teacher candidate's future student teaching placement.
 The block's schedule also requires the teacher candidates to be in their student teaching classrooms for Start of School (S.O.S.) and six full days during the fall semester to observe and help the children as they grow during the year. - Secondary Education/All-Grade Education Teacher candidates seeking the secondary or all-grade teaching licensure must complete the basic professional education courses and special methods with experiences addressing the diversity of students they will teach.
 Teacher candidates work in their student teaching setting(s) for the Start of School (S.O.S.).
 Throughout the fall semester, teacher candidates are required to complete a minimum of 25 hours in their student teaching placement(s).
-These hours must be split close to equally among the placements if they have more than one, and must be spread throughout the semester.
-In addition, General Methods for Adolescent Learners is taken during January prior to student teaching.
-This course, offered at an off-campus setting, provides teacher candidates with the opportunity to practice teaching in a diverse setting.
-Candidates also are encouraged to seek out independent experiences, such as tutoring or volunteering in classrooms, which enhance their program experience.
+These hours must be split close to equally among the placements if they have more than one and must be spread throughout the semester.
+In addition, General Methods for Adolescent Learners is taken prior to student teaching.
+This course, offered at an off-campus setting, provides teacher candidates also are encouraged to seek out independent experiences, such as tutoring or volunteering in classrooms, which enhance their program experience.

-Responsibilities of the Henney Department of Education
+Responsibilities of the Education Department

-The Henney Department of Education is on the third floor of the Academic Center.
+The Education Department is on the third floor of the Academic Center.
 Besides posting this handbook online for students to access, the Department will notify teacher candidates of events that help them satisfy Teacher Education Program requirements and keep records of the teacher candidates' progress through the program, which will also be accessible to candidates through Canvas.

 The Department also will answer teacher candidates' questions, place student teachers in appropriate field experiences, and process license applications for graduates.
 If you have questions, please contact the Field Experience and Assessment Coordinator, Heidi Wieland, at 982-5961 or hewieland@manchester.edu or the Director of Teacher Education, Heather Schilling, at 982-5265 or haschilling@manchester.edu.